sunit82/WebAPI_ReactJS_Jest_BoilerPlate/README.md

 ![image](https://user-images.githubusercontent.com/20241763/94140080-58f9e180-fe88-11ea-9061-0a82c716f9ff.png)

-## Setup
+## Setup & Run
 1. Clone the repository.
 2. Run the <i>npm install </i> command at <root folder>/Client folder.
+3. Run the build  command the generate bundled output in wwwroot folder. <i>npm run build</i>
-3. Open the .sln file in Visual Studio 2019.
+4. Open the .sln file in Visual Studio 2019.
-4. Now press Ctrl+F5 to run the app in non debug mode in visual studio.
+5. Now press Ctrl+F5 to run the app in non debug mode in visual studio.
 This should open the web app home page.
    If the you click the "Click ME" button on home page and view the browser console window, the API call result should be visible.
    ![image](https://user-images.githubusercontent.com/20241763/94142814-78930900-fe8c-11ea-802e-f08f4c4e950e.png)

-5. To call the API directly in browser, browse the URL - https<span></span>://localhost:44320/api/Home/Index
+6. To call the API directly in browser, browse the URL - https<span></span>://localhost:44320/api/Home/Index

 ## Future scope of work.
 - Add a unit test project for WebAPI code.